How to transport food safely

-Whether you're camping, heading for a holiday cottage or taking food to a party, follow the basic rules for getting it there safely.
+Whether you're camping, heading for a holiday cottage or taking food to a party, follow our basic rules for getting it there safely.

-1. If you're taking a cooked dish, cook it, cool it as quickly as possible and refrigerate it.
+If you're taking a cooked dish, cook it, cool it as quickly as possible and refrigerate.
 Transfer it to a cool box with ice packs just before setting off.

-2. Think about freezing meat or ready-cooked dishes and transporting them frozen, that way you know they won't get too hot en route.
-You can't refreeze them at your destination though so you'll need to plan how you will keep them cold when you get there.
+Think about freezing meat or ready-cooked dishes and transporting them frozen – that way you know they won't get too hot on the journey.
+You can't refreeze them at your destination though, so you'll need to plan how you will keep them cold when you get there.

-8. Cold food shouldn't be above 8C for more than four hours and hot food shouldn't be below 63C for more than two hours.
-Once it has reached this threshold you need to throw it away.
+Bear in mind that cold food shouldn't be above 8C for more than four hours, and hot food shouldn't be below 63C for more than two hours.
+Once it has reached this threshold, you need to throw it away.